List of Bohemian Rhapsody cover versions: Panic! at the Disco version

 American band Panic! at the Disco covered the song as part of their set list for several concert tours, including The Gospel Tour, Summer Tour 2016, the Death of a Bachelor Tour, and the Pray for the Wicked Tour.
 The song was officially recorded for Suicide Squad: The Album (2016), the soundtrack album for the 2016 film, and premiered on 4 August 2016 on the Beats 1 radio station.
 In addition, a recording of the song performed on tour was included on the track listing of the live album All My Friends We're Glorious (2017).
 The band performed "Bohemian Rhapsody" at the Qudos Bank Arena in Sydney, Australia, during the American Music Awards of 2018 in promotion of the 2018 biopic.
-The cover was certified gold by the Recording Industry Association of America on 12 June 2018.